Tusas Mountains: Geography

 The eastern part of the range is primarily located in the Carson National Forest, bordered by the Taos Plateau volcanic field and Rio Grande del Norte National Monument to the east.
 It provides the headwaters for the Rio San Antonio, a tributary of the Conejos River (which flows into the Rio Grande in Colorado), and further south the Rio Tusas and Rio Vallecito, which form the Rio Ojo Caliente, a tributary of the Rio Chama (also a Rio Grande tributary).
 Numerous volcanic features are located along the eastern edge of the range bordering the Taos plateau including nearby San Antonio Mountain.

-Much of the western part of the range, also known as the Brazos Mountains, is in the privately held Tierra Amarilla Land Grant.
+Much of the western part of the range, also known as the Brazos Mountains, is in the privately owned Tierra Amarilla Land Grant.
 The terrain consists of harder granite and metamorphic rock, and is more rugged than the eastern side.
 It includes features such as the Brazos Cliffs and several small mountain lakes including Hidden Lake and Sugar Loaf Lake.
 It is drained primarily by the Rio Chama and its tributary the Rio Brazos.

+Climate

+Grouse Mesa, the highest peak in the Tusas Mountains, has a subalpine climate (Köppen Dfc).